krobelus/rate-experiments/README.md

    that and go to 1.
    - Otherwise terminate.

-This results in a local minimum of clauses being added to the core.
+This results in a minimum of clauses being added to the core because if a conflict can be reached without adding another clause to the core it will always do that.
+Overall, this usually seems to make checking faster, probably because unit propagation is mostly done in the core instead of all clauses.

 \paragraph{Reason Deletions} Here we explain, how reason deletions are performed efficiently under specified DRAT.
 Unique reason deletions are